-There are some changes to work-related car expense deductions from 1 July 2015.
+There were some changes to work-related car expense deductions from 1 July 2015.

-The government has simplified the car expense deductions for 2015–16 and future income years.
+The government had simplified the car expense deductions for 2015–16 and future income years.
 From 1 July 2015, the one-third of actual expenses method and 12% of original value method have been abolished.

 The two methods available from 1 July 2015 are: